telerik/maui-docs/installation/zip-archive.md

 # Using the ZIP Archive

-This article explains what the `ZIP` archive for Telerik UI for .NET MAUI components includes, and how to get it.
+The ZIP archive with the Telerik UI for .NET MAUI is another distribution method that helps developers create their own repository with controls.
+You can store them locally on your system, create a common repo for the developers working on your project, or even build your own private NuGet server with the control versions you need.

+Having a downloaded ZIP archive with the controls lets you install them even when you work offline.
+The archive contains also the Telerik UI for .NET MAUI [sample applications]({%slug sampleapps-overview%}) that you can use for inspiration or learning purposes.

-The most common way to install the Telerik UI for .NET MAUI components is to use the [Telerik NuGet feed]().
-However, you can also use an [automated installer]({%slug automated-installer%}), or a ZIP archive.
+> The most common way to install the Telerik UI for .NET MAUI components is to use the [Telerik NuGet feed] or the [automated installer]({%slug automated-installer%}).

+## Downloading

+To download the ZIP archive with the Telerik UI for .NET MAUI controls:

-You can download the ZIP from the [Downloads](https://www.telerik.com/account/downloads/product-download?product=MAUI) section of your Telerik account.
-Go to [Available Product Files]({%slug download-product-files%}) topic for detailed steps on how to navigate to the product download page.
+1. Go to the [Downloads](https://www.telerik.com/account/downloads/product-download?product=MAUI) section of your Telerik account.
+1. In the **Installation** section, locate the `Telerik_UI_for_dot_NET_Maui_[version]_[license_type].zip` file and download it.

+## Using the ZIP

-The `ZIP` archive provides the following:
+The `ZIP` archive contains the following folders:

-* `Binaries`&mdash;Contains the `Net8` and `Net9` folders.
+* `Binaries`&mdash;Includes the `Net8` and `Net9` folders.
 Each folder contains the needed assemblies for Android, iOS, MacCatalyst, and WinUI.
-You can use them to manually reference the Telerik UI for .NET MAUI dlls into your app.
+You can use them to manually reference the Telerik UI for .NET MAUI DLLs in your app.

 * `Examples`&mdash;Contains the sample applications demonstrating the Telerik UI for .NET MAUI controls.
 For more details, go to the [Sample Applications]({%slug sampleapps-overview%}) section.

 * `LicenseAgreements`&mdash;Provides the product End-User License Agreement (EULA).

-* `Packages`&mdash;Contains the `Telerik.UI.for.Maui.[version].nupkg` Nuget package.
-Use it in case you need to set up a local Nuget server and reference the `Telerik.UI.for.Maui.[version].nupkg` from there.
+* `Packages`&mdash;Contains the `Telerik.UI.for.Maui.[version].nupkg` NuGet package.
+Use it in case you need to set up a local NuGet source and reference the `Telerik.UI.for.Maui.[version].nupkg` from there.

-* `VSExtensions`&mdash;Contains the Visual Studio Extension for Visual Studio 2022.
+* `VSExtensions`&mdash;Contains the Visual Studio extension for Visual Studio 2022.
 For more details, go to [Visual Studio Integration] section.

 ## See Also